Does Cranberry Juice Help You To Clean Marijuana Out Of Your System and Pass a Drug Test?

 While this theory seems so assuring, do know that it does not have any scientific backing to it.
 It tends to stem from pectin’s ability to boost the secretion of certain harmful substances from the body including cadmium, lead, and arsenic.
 But it’s not yet clear whether it would have similar impacts on metabolites.

-In addition, cranberry juice has a very low amount of this fiber.
+Also, cranberry juice has a meager amount of this fiber.
 This means that if it works, then you’ll need to take a lot of juice.

 On the upside, taking too much juice means that it might dilute the drug concentration in your urine sample.

 This further boosts your chances of beating the test.
 But remember that dilution is always among the first things that labs test for (more about dilution method later).